pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 To get started quickly, you can use the
 `project template <https://github.com/pyeventsourcing/cookiecutter-eventsourcing#readme>`__.

-Install cookiecutter into a dedicated virtual environment.
+Install Cookiecutter into a dedicated virtual environment.

 ::